nowairanum/Learning/docs/Notes.md

 		cout<<"This function combines base and derived function";
 	}
 ```
-This statement creates a derived class memeber function which is overlaoded in the derived class and has a defination in base class
+This statement creates a derived class member function that is overloaded in the derived class and has a definition in the base class

 ### Overloaded members:
  - They are used for changing or customizing certain behaviors of the member function of the base class